OpenCALTeam/OpenCAL-user-guide/opencal-user-guide.md

 the active cells optimization is enabled by means of the `CAL_OPT_ACTIVE_CELLS` parameter at line 159, while the third elementary process added at line 165.
-As regards the elementary processe
+As regards the elementary processe *Ïƒ*<sub>1</sub>, it is the same of the one of the basic SciddicaT version, with the exception that when an outflow is generated, the cell receiving the flow is added to the set A of the active cells (line 88).
-$\sigma_1$, it is the same of the one of the basic SciddicaT version, with the exception that when an outflow is generated, the cell receiving the flow is added to the set A of the active cells (line 88).
-Moreover, an active cell is eliminated by the set A by means of the $\sigma_3$ elementary process in the case its debris thickness becomes lower than or equal to the $p_\epsilon$ threshold parameter (lines 107-108).
+Moreover, an active cell is eliminated by the set A by means of the *Ïƒ*<sub>3</sub> elementary process in the case its debris thickness becomes lower than or equal to the *p*<sub>*Ïµ*</sub> threshold parameter (lines 107-108).

 Regarding the computational preformace, the same simulation shown in Figure \[fig:sciddicaT\] was executed using the new SciddicaT